simonesilvestroni/m2m-website/README.md

 ### Visual

 - SVGs for logos and icons
-- System stacks typography, using Avenir for headings, and Georgia for blockquotes.
+- System stacks typography, using Avenir for headings and interactive elements, with Source Sans Serif for the content (Georgia as a fallback).

 ### Site sustainability